ProfMonkey07/hyConsole/README.md

  this is because it is required to convert every uuid to a username with the Mojang api one at a time I am currently working on fixing this but for now be patient A graphical user interface in the command line will be coming soon

+in the next commit these arguments will be made obsolete and will no longer work, I am adapting it to total gui